flatironinstitute/finufft/docs/install.rst

 .. note::

-   we are not exactly sure how to install python3 and pip3 using yum
+  We are not exactly sure how to install python3 and pip3 using yum.
+You may prefer to use conda to set up a python environment (see below).

 Alternatively, on Ubuntu linux::

   sudo apt-get install make build-essential libfftw3-dev gfortran python3 python3-pip octave liboctave-dev

+In older distro you may have to compile octave from source to get a >=4.4 version.

 You should then compile via the various ``make`` tasks, eg ``make test -j8`` then checking you got ``0 fails``.

 .. note::

-   GCC versions on linux:  Rather than using the default GCC which may be as old as 4.8 or 5.4 on current linux distros, we **strongly** recommend you compile with a more recent GCC version, at least GCC 7.3 (which we used benchmarks in our SISC paper), or GCC 9+.
+   GCC versions on linux: long-term linux distros ship old GCC versions that may not be C++14 compatible.
+We recommend that you compile with a recent GCC, at least GCC 7.3 (which we used for benchmarks in 2018 in our SISC paper), or GCC 9+.
 We do not recommend GCC versions prior to 7.
 We also **do not recommend GCC8** since its auto vectorization has worsened, and its kernel evaluation rate using the default looped piecewise-polynomial Horner code drops to